OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

 .. option:: +xy_grids=<list>

     Comma-separated list of grids to load.
-If a grid is prefixed by an `@` the grid is consideres optional and PROJ will the not complain if the grid is not available.
+If a grid is prefixed by an `@` the grid is considered optional and PROJ will the not complain if the grid is not available.

     Grids for the horizontla component of a deformation model is expected to be